chris-scientist/gb-platformer-ws-01/docs/en/movements.md

 ## Jump

-For the jump, the character will have a different behavior depending on whether you have momentum or not :
+For the jump, the character will have a different behavior depending on whether you have impulse or not :
-* if the character does not gain momentum, then he will jump on the spot ;
+* if the character does not gain impulse, then he will jump on the spot ;
-* if the character gains momentum, then he will make a "bell jump".
+* if the character gains impulse, then he will make a "bell jump".

 Before embarking on the development of the jump that meets its specifications, let's look at the theory that will allow us to make such a jump.